bonasome/bonaso_data_mobile/docs/orm.md

 ---

-The BONASO Data Portal Mobile application has a custom ORM to help make managing to local database tables easier.
+The BONASO Data Portal Mobile application includes a lightweight custom ORM to simplify working with the local SQLite database.

 ---